 "I'll miss you guys, too," I replied.
 "Thanks again for the opportunity.
 Let me know what you end up doing after all this chaos dies down."
-We both shook hands.
+We both shook hands across the conference table.
 "Will do," he responded.
 "Keep in touch, Cliff."

 After I packed up my things and said goodbye to the remaining employees, I headed out the office and into the elevator.